-This appears to be based on his will of 1761 — which, contrary to legend, clearly identifies his father as John Hays.
+This appears to be based on his will of 1761 — which clearly identifies his father as John Hays.

 The will of Samuel Hays, cooper, was dated 24 April 1761 and proved at the August court later that year in Northampton County, North Carolina:2